cambridge-ceu/csd3/usage.md

 module installed", e.g. https://www.biostars.org/p/366401/; however attempts could be made by install Bio::DB:HTS separately from GitHub,. https://github.com/Ensembl/Bio-DB-HTS.
 It is necessary to change the `Makefile` of htslib to install to a desired directory and relevant parameters are reflected in Build.PL as with the command line options.

-> The FASTA file should be automatically detected by the VEP when using --cache or --offline.
-> If it is not, use "--fasta $HOME/.vep/homo_sapiens/98_GRCh37/Homo_sapiens.GRCh37.75.dna.primary_assembly.fa"

 ### R